EvanHuffaker/Sudoku/README.md

 - [ ] Solve hidden pairs.
 - [ ] Solve hidden triples.
 - [ ] Solve hidden quadruples.
+- [ ] Solve via brute force.
 ## Board Structure
 ### Cell
 To save space, each cell will contian two values; the actual value of the square (0 if no value has been assigned), and the candidates (stored as a short, but values are stored as individual bits.)
+### Row
+Each row structure contains 9 pointers to each of the cells.
+### Column
+Each column structure contains 9 pointers to each of the cells.
+### Block
+Each block structure contains 9 pointers to each of the cells.
+### General Structure
+Since brute force requires a lot of back and forth motion, all of the cells will be next to each other.
+That way, to speed up incrementing around the board, all that the program needs is the location in memory of the first cell.

 ## References